 If you are finding that the pain you are experiencing from your wisdom teeth is difficult to bear, you may benefit from the following tips to soothing your wisdom tooth pain:

-Pain relief medication – A simple resolution would be ingesting a safe amount of over the counter pain relief medication.
+A simple resolution would be to take an over the counter pain relief medication.
 Ask the pharmacists advice regarding the most appropriate pain relief and recommended dose.
 DO NOT place any pain relief medications against the tooth itself.
 This can damage the hard and soft tissue in the mouth.

 Emergency Dentist Toowoomba